26 Ways to Feel Full While Eating Less

 Eat This!
 Tip

-To more easily reach those expert-recommended six to eight hours of sleep a night, power down your devices an hour before bed, develop a bedtime routine that consistently signals your body it's time to sleep, and try to maintain a consistent sleep schedule.
+To more easily reach those expert-recommended six to eight hours of sleep a night, power down your devices an hour before bed, develop a bedtime routine that consistently signals your body it's time to sleep and try to maintain a consistent sleep schedule.
 All are just a few of the 30 Things To Do Before Bed to Lose Weight.

 Stick to Solids

 Smoothies and juices might be all the rage right now, but if you've ever had a meal-replacement drink and been hungry almost immediately after, here's why: Your body doesn't register liquid calories the same way as it does with solids.
-In fact, energy obtained from fluids has been shown to be less satisfying than calories from solid foods, so we'll tend to drink more before we feel satisfied, according to a study in the American Journal of Clinical Nutrition.
+In fact, energy obtained from fluids has been shown to be less satisfying than calories from solid foods, so we'll tend to drink more before we feel satisfied, according to a study in the journal Appetite.
 Experts hypothesize that the physical act of chewing can increase physiological satiety responses—one recent study in Food Quality and Preference attributed the satiety signal with the fact that hearing the crunch of food can serve as a way to monitor your consumption—or that whole foods are more slowly digested than liquids, a process known as gastric emptying, causing your stomach to actually feel fuller, longer.

 Eat This!
 Tip